 - A statement of assets (If you have financial assets that don’t appear in your bank statement, you may need to provide these to help make your case.)

-The lender will also request a home appraisal, an independent assessment of the value of the home you wish to buy.
-Because a mortgage uses the home that you plan to buy as collateral, the lender wants to make sure that you aren’t overborrowing.
+The lender will request a home appraisal.
+It’s a professional assessment of the value of the home you want to buy.
+Because the mortgage uses the home as collateral, the lender wants to make sure you aren’t overborrowing.

-To ensure impartiality, the lender will hire a certified appraiser to provide an assessment of the value of the home, while you’re responsible for paying the bill.
-The property’s appraisal value is based on:
+While the lender schedules and hires the appraiser, the buyer is responsible for the bill.
+A property’s appraisal value is based on:

 - Recent sales of similar properties in the area